rgkrishnas/Tangle-enabled-Real-time-Water-Distribution/README.md

      * Run the below command for water consumption reading and auto payment
        - $ python3 waterflowsensor.py
        ![Output will be like](images/Screenshot2.1_waterFlowMeasure.JPG)
-   5. Open the Valve which is connected in the wafter flow sensor (once the water flow is happened you could see the consumed water quantity in liters)
+   5. Open the Valve which is connected in the water flow sensor (once the water flow is happened you could see the consumed water quantity in litre)
-   6. A payment request will be initiated based on some liters/gallon threashold value
+   6. A payment request will be initiated based on some litres/gallon threshold  value
    7. Edge device will make the payment with the real-time consumed water.

 ## PoC Demo Video